RedPho/jokinojo/cpp_server/README.md

 cmake --build . --config release
 ```

-### Step 4: Dll files.
-This step is only needed for Windows
+### Step 4: Only needed for Windows

-1. Copy [the dll files](https://drive.google.com/drive/folders/1jd8ORURZGhzE2OkEgW9bQzGbAZZx7Ig2?usp=sharing) to the build folder
+1. Copy the dll files I included(from the release_dlls folder) to the build folder

 ### Step 5: Run the Application
 1. Execute the generated binary: